Skip to contents

 outcome_col

 The name of the column containing the outcome data.
 It should be binary, with values indicating patient survival.
 A value of 1 should represent "alive" (survived), while 0 should represent "dead" (did not survive).
-Ensure the column contains only these two possible values.
+TRUE/FALSE are accepted as well.
+Ensure the column contains only these possible values.

 group_vars